phpbb/documentation/development/extensions/tutorial_events.rst

 display with the correct text.

 To do so, we need to create a PHP event listener class (a.k.a. subscriber class).
-This class includes a set of listeners as methods, each of which can *subscribe* to PHP events in phpBB's codebase.
-The listener class must be created in the `event/` subdirectory of the extension directory or it will not work.
+This class includes a set of listener methods, each of which can *subscribe* to PHP events in phpBB's codebase.
+The listener class must be created in the ``event/`` subdirectory of the extension directory or it will not work.
 It must also conform to the following requirements:

 * Follow extension class name-spacing conventions: ``vendor\extname\event\subscribername.php``.